Who I Am in Theory and Practice

 I find myself in the same dilemma quite often.
 The convenience of falling back and giving up is so

-more appealing than it sounds.
-Sometimes, I’d rather take the wounds and scars of never knowing what
+much more appealing than it sounds.
+Sometimes, I’d rather take the wounds and scars of never knowing

-behind that gate to save myself some peace of mind.
-The only issue is exactly that: I’ll never know
+what is behind that gate to save myself some peace of mind.
+The only issue is exactly that: I’ll

-is behind.
-Whenever I feel like I’m struggling to make a choice, I remember this quote and decide
+never know what is behind.
+Whenever I feel like I’m struggling to make a choice, I remember this

 On a much simpler level, I’m just a seventeen year old girl in the Bay Area who likes to read